 DEQ's Superfund Program conducts and oversees pre-remedial and remedial activities on several Superfund sites.
 The Oklahoma Superfund Program relies on federal monies awarded through a cooperative agreement with EPA.
-There are fourteen sites (and one proposed site) in Oklahoma that are on the EPA National Priority List (NPL).
+There are sixteen sites in Oklahoma that have been added to the EPA National Priority List (NPL).
 EPA ranks sites for clean-up based on the actual or potential risks posed to human health or the environment.